 8.1.5. not allow any person other than its employees or other authorised parties access to the System and/or the Services;

-126.96.36.199. and, where a 3rd Party Client Uses the System, SimplePay reserves the right to refuse access to the Services and/or to require that such 3rd Party Client register as a Customer, separate from the abovementioned accountant or firm of accounts
+18.104.22.168. accepts that where a 3rd Party Client uses the System, SimplePay reserves the right to refuse access to the Services and System, and / or require that such 3rd Party Client registers as a Customer, separate from the abovementioned accountant or firm of accounts;

 8.1.8. not at any time use the System and/or the Services in contravention of any South African law and, in this regard, the Customer acknowledges that SimplePay has no obligation to assist the Customer in obtaining knowledge and/or clarity in terms of the applicable South African law; and